By CURT ANDERSON

 Trial evidence showed that after receiving Ratley's text, Treacy either called or sent texts to several friends saying he was going to kill someone and would go to prison.

 He wrote out a crude will.
 He put on steel-toed boots and black martial arts gloves, rode his bicycle to Deerfield Beach Middle School and had a friend point out Ratley, whom he had never met.
 Ratley earlier let that friend, Kayla Manson, use her cellphone to communicate with Treacy before the texts between the two of them started.

 Dr. Hans Steiner, a Stanford University psychiatrist who testified for the prosecution, said Treacy's calls and texts clearly showed that he knew his planned actions were wrong and that there would be serious consequences.

 "He's spelling out what he's going to do.
 He's spelling out that he is going to jail because of it.
 He knows he's going to go away.
 He knows this is not going to end well," Steiner testified.

-Neumeister, however, said that despite appearing outwardly normal, Treacy was in a "dissociative state" in which he had little mental control over his actions, especially once Manson pointed out Ratley in her red shirt at the school's bus loop.
+A defense psychiatrist, Dr. Alexander Neumeister, testified that Treacy was in a "dissociative state" after getting Ratley's text in which he had little mental control over his actions, especially once Manson pointed out Ratley in her red shirt at the school's bus loop.

 "He saw something red and then he was on autopilot," Neumeister testified.
 "There is no way that he knew what he was doing."

-Manson, the friend who pointed Ratley out to Treacy, is charged as a juvenile with being an accessory to attempted murder and faces trial in August.
+Manson is charged as a juvenile with being an accessory to attempted first-degree murder and faces an August trial.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.